Joyo California Sound Review

 Build Quality: 8/10

-Overall the Joyo California Sound a well-constructed pedal with the two jack sockets screwed to the case and not moulded jacks on the PCB.
+Overall the Joyo California Sound a well-constructed pedal with the two jack sockets screwed to the case and not molded jacks on the PCB.
 This is certain to increase the life of this JOYO pedal.

 The power socket is PCB mounted and isn’t fixed to the case.
 It’s also on the side of the pedal, which is a little annoying.
 As is the LED placement, located next to the foot switch.
 Luckily, the LED is super bright and really easy to see on stage, despite its weird location.